ehassett/dotfiles/README.md

 # Compatibilty

-- `script/bootstrap` has been tested on Mac.
+- `script/bootstrap` has been tested on Mac and Ubuntu 24.04.